ArnaudRinquin/blog/2015-10-01-experimenting-with-react-native.md

 While this schema does not really show it, most of the volume and complexity of your app is in the business logic part, not the _Dumb_ components, which form the only part of your app you are going to need to re-implement.

 ### Integration with an existing application

-Another thing we haven't tried yet, is the ability to integrate little bits of `react-native` into an existing native app.
+Another thing we haven't tried yet is the ability to integrate little bits of `react-native` into an existing native app.
 This is definitely possible and there are [guidelines](https://facebook.github.io/react-native/docs/embedded-app-ios.html#content) and [examples](https://github.com/tjwudi/EmbededReactNativeExample) for that.

 This is probably the way to go if you already have one.